Erkaek/aa-fortunaisk/README.md

 **Note: This project is under active development and is not ready for production use.**

-FortunaISK is a monthly lottery module for Alliance Auth.
+FortunaISK is a monthly lottery module for Alliance Auth, currently being developed and not yet suitable for production deployment.

 ## Features

-- Configurable ticket price and unique reference ID (feature under development).
+- Configurable ticket price and unique reference ID (under development).
 - Automatic payment verification using `allianceauth-corp-tools` (in progress).
 - History of winners available in the UI (coming soon).

-## Installation

-### Prerequisites

-- Python 3.8+
-- Alliance Auth 2.9+
-- Django 3.2+
-- `allianceauth-corp-tools` 1.0.0+
+Further documentation and instructions will be provided once the project reaches a stable release.